Mist52/csc215/Notes/AltairManualPart3notes.md

  - Memory Mapping Defined: Memory mapping is a technique for tracking what's stored in memory by assigning data types to specific memory blocks .
  - Purpose of Memory Mapping: It organizes available memory into an efficient and accessible storage medium .
  - Example Memory Map (ALTAIR 8800): Programs (first 100 words), subroutines (second 100 words), and data (remaining 56 words) in a 256-word memory .
 Blocks can be modified as needed .
  - Creating and Updating Maps: Create a memory map each time you change the program, noting memory space for program, subroutines, and data in a table or chart, and update the table when the memory organization is modified .

+## D. Memory Addresing

+ - ALTAIR 8800 supports Direct, Register Pair, Stack Pointer, Immediate, and Stack Addressing (for subroutines).
+ - Direct Addressing: Instruction includes the full memory address (2 bytes).
+ - Register Pair Addressing:
+    - Register pair (usually H/L) holds the memory address.
+    - STAX/LDAX allow B/C or D/E pairs.
+ - Stack Pointer Addressing:
+    - Uses PUSH (store to stack) and POP (retrieve from stack) operations.
+    - Programmer reserves stack space; LXI instruction sets Stack Pointer.
+    - Stack address should be in memory map.
+ - Immediate Addressing:
+    - Data loaded with the program; stored in program memory.
+    - No need to alter the memory map.
+ - Stack Addressing (Subroutines):
+    - CALL pushes return address to stack; RETURN pops it to resume the main program.